wuxx/RPI-HAT-Pico-BreakoutBoard/README.md

 $ sudo make install
 ```

-2. This repository has wrapped the command into scripts, after importing the environments variables, you can call the script in any path, note that the format of the burn suffix is hex or bin, not the drag and drop uf2 file
+2. This repository has wrapped the command into scripts, after export the environments variables, you can call the script in any path, note that the format of the burn suffix is hex or bin, not the drag and drop uf2 file
 ```
 $cd RPI-HAT-Pico-BreakoutBoard/tools
 $source env.sh